 If you have swooned over these dolls for a long time on Pinterest or Flickr, you should know a few things before purchasing.
 If that is what you have planned.
 These dolls look absolutely perfect in those Pinterest photos, and easy to pose in all kinds of positions.
+Don’t be fooled, these doll owners are pros.
+Posing requires practice and skill.
 I also suspect that the ‘bad’ unboxing videos never find their way on YouTube.
 Instead, the buyer is too frantic trying to call the store or email the factory between sobs or bouts of cursing.
 I know from experience.

 Well now…with the negative out of the way….

 I have managed to play with her a bit more and her strings are loosening a bit on their own.
+Her head still lolls backward.
 I really don’t want to restring her.
-Is that reasonable to ask someone with no experience to restring a doll straight from the factory?
-I’m holding off as long as I can.
+I don’t think it’s reasonable to ask a novice buyer to restring a doll straight from the factory.
+So, I’m holding off as long as I can.
 When I finally get the courage to do it, I will chronicle my experience and share it here.

 I have a couple of wigs and outfits that I have purchased.
-I really am excited to try my hand at making clothes and accessories for the doll.
-I am fortunate to have a supplier of mohair and other fibers living close to me so perhaps I will try wig making.
+If you are thinking about collecting these dolls, wigs can run anywhere from $20-$50 USD.
+Full clothing outfits can run anywhere from $15-$100 USD.
+I have purchased the lower cost outfits and wigs from Asia, and the quality is very good – but the shipping wait is looong.
+Anywhere from 1 month to 2 months.
+I’m excited to try my hand at making clothes and accessories for the doll.
+I am fortunate to have a supplier of mohair and other fibers living close to me so perhaps some day I will try wig making.

-But she really is a delight even without the clothes, wigs, and cute accessories.
+She really is a delight, even without the clothes, wigs, and cute accessories.
 Their joint system is beautifully articulated and their faces are so very sweet.
 I already look forward to Christmas props, Halloween scenes, and the like.